-Kindergarten: Lunch - 11:05 - 11:35 1^{st} grade: Lunch - 11:25 - 11:55 2^{nd} grade: Lunch - 11:45 - 12:15 4^{th} grade: Lunch - 12:05 - 12:35 3^{rd} grade: Lunch - 12:25 - 12:55 5^{th} grade: Lunch - 12:45 - 1:15
+Kindergarten: 11:05 - 11:35 1st grade: 11:25 - 11:55 2nd grade: 11:45 - 12:15 4th grade: 12:05 - 12:35 3rd grade: 12:25 - 12:55 5th grade: 12:45 - 1:15

-TYPICAL SCHOOL DAY AT ROONEY ELEMENTARY
+TYPICAL SCHOOL DAY AT DENMAN ELEMENTARY

-Students should not arrive before 8:25 am.
+Students should not arrive before 8:25 a.m.
 This is a safety issue since adequate supervision cannot be provided.
 Please call if you have questions.

-Students arriving prior to 8:25 am will not have access to the building.
-They should report to their designated waiting area until 8:25 am.
-At 8:25 am students may proceed in an orderly manner to their classrooms.
-School begins and instruction will start at 8:45 am.
+Students arriving prior to 8:25 a.m. will not have access to the building.
+At 8:25, students can enter the building.
+Our K-2 students will go straight to the classrooms and make a breakfast choice, if desired.
+Our 3-5 students will enter the building and either go straight to the classroom or go to the cafeteria to get breakfast to take to their classroom.
+All students should proceed in an orderly manner to their classrooms.

+School begins and instruction will start at 8:45 a.m.
 There will be times when the entire class will move to other areas in the building for specific types of instruction, such as music or physical education.

 Students will be issued hallway passes if it is necessary for them to leave the room for any reason.
 All staff members will be more than willing to give assistance to any student if the student becomes disoriented while away from his/her assigned room.
-Rooney Elementary School dismisses at 3:07pm for car riders & walkers, and 3:15pm for all bus students, Monday - Friday.
+Denman Elementary School dismisses at 3:15 p.m. for all students, Monday - Friday.